lucatume/wp-browser/docs/modules/WPBrowser.md

 <hr>

-<p>In an administration screen will look for an error admin notice.
-Allows for class-based error checking to decouple from internationalization.</p>
+<p>In an administration screen look for an error admin notice.
+The check is class-based to decouple from internationalization.
+The method will <strong>not</strong> handle authentication and navigation the administration area.</p>
 <pre><code class="language-php">    $I-&gt;loginAsAdmin()ja
     $I-&gt;amOnAdminPage('/');
     $I-&gt;seeErrorMessage('.my-plugin');</code></pre>